-Russia’s position strengthens in the World Giving Index
+Russia goes up in the World Giving index

 The British charity CAF has presented its World Giving Index for 2017.